Ecology evo-edu.org

 Predator-prey and ecological feedback simulations for investigating cycles, stability, and intervention.

-Study Guide
+Learner Guide

-EcoBalance teacher and learner guide
+EcoBalance learner guide

 Use this guide to frame the app with a clear ecological question, expected observations, and follow-up reasoning instead of treating the simulation as a standalone experience.